Rip Rapson: Career

 Under his leadership, the foundation contributed $150 million to the implementation of the Detroit Future City plan to revitalize the city and also spurred the development of the QLine streetcar project in downtown Detroit.
 Rapson is a founding member on the board of directors of M-1 Rail, a non-profit organization which built, owns, and operates the QLine.
-He also serves on the Detroit board of directors of the Federal Reserve Bank of Chicago.
+He is on the Detroit board of directors of the Federal Reserve Bank of Chicago.
 As CEO of the Kresge Foundation, as of 2017, Rapson manages the organization's $3.8 billion in assets and 105 full-time employees.

 Personal life

 Rapson married Gail Johnson in August 1989.
 They have two children.